ruslanmv/ruslanmv.github.io/_posts/2023-02-17-Fraud-Detection-Model-with-Machine-Learning.md

 ---

 Hello, today we are going to create a machine learning model to detect  credit cards frauds.
 We are interested to  create a model to detect frauds from financial records.
+The models that we are us in this project are:

 - Logistic Regression
 - XGBoost